NUCLEAR SAFETY ISSUES

 -

-No emergency plans in place to protect public in event of radiation release
+There are no emergency plans in place to protect the public in event of a disaster

 The most serious issues concerning the storage of nuclear waste at S.O.N.G.S. include the damage done to the waste canisters when lowered into the storage vault.
 These 54-ton thin-walled steel canisters are loaded with nuclear waste and are transported to the on-site concrete storage vault.